HERMAN STOPS 27 SHOTS AS NEW HAMPSHIRE DEFEATS VERMONT, 2-0

-Senior goaltender Kayley Herman made 27 saves for the Wildcats
+Senior goaltender Kayley Herman earns shutout with 27 saves for Wildcats

 BURLINGTON, Vt. - Kayley Herman made 27 saves earning her second shutout of the season as New Hampshire defeated Vermont 2-0 in Hockey East action Saturday afternoon at Gutterson Fieldhouse.